CloudLabsAI-Azure/AIW-DevOps/Challenges/Prerequisites/Readme.md

 The workshop is built with and targeted at development with GitHub Codespace, a full-featured IDE in the cloud.
 To start working, you need to create a Codespace.

-1. Navigate to your forked repository on GitHub - **github-cloudlabuser-UniqueID/CodeToCloud-Source**
+1. Navigate to your forked repository on GitHub.
+The name of the forked repository will be in the following format - **github-cloudlabuser-UniqueID/CodeToCloud-Source**

 2. Now, click on the **Code** dropdown, then click on **Open with Codespaces** and then on **+New Codespace**  to create a Code Space in your forked repo.